 If you think that food in Dublin is all about corned beef and cabbage, you’re living in the past or in the United States since this New York food combination doesn’t really exist in Ireland.
 Fast forward to the present, and there are some seriously good places to eat in Dublin hiding in plain sight.

 Over three trips, we scoured the jewel of the Emerald Isle to find great food and drinks.
 Based on our tasty research, we reveal the spots where you should eat in Dublin Ireland now.

 Notable Dublin Restaurants

 Let’s face it, Dublin has a bad reputation for its food.
-Other than a handful of Michelin-starred restaurants including Chapter One (where we ate) and buzzy new-kid-on-block Variety Jones, the city is filled with restaurants serving boring meat and potatoes.
+Other than a handful of upscale restaurants including Chapter One (where we ate) and buzzy new-kid-on-block Variety Jones, the city is filled with restaurants serving boring meat and potatoes.
 Right?
 Wrong!